SWL713/night-watch/README.md

 ## What it does

-Night Watch combines three data sources on a single map to answer one question: *where should I drive tonight to see the aurora?*
+Night Watch combines five data sources on a single interactive map to answer one question: *where should I drive tonight to see the aurora, and is anyone seeing it right now?*

-- **Space weather** — live Bz, solar wind speed, Kp index, NOAA geomagnetic alerts, HSS detection, and an Ovation auroral oval overlay updated every 30 minutes
+- **Space weather** — live Bz, solar wind speed and density, Kp index, G-scale storms, NOAA geomagnetic alerts, HSS detection, and an Ovation auroral oval overlay updated every 30–60 minutes
 - **Cloud cover** — HRRR model TCDC forecasts updated hourly, showing a 9-hour forecast you can scrub through with the time slider
-- **Light pollution** — NASA GIBS VIIRS night light tiles at ~500m resolution, recolored so dark sky is transparent (base map shows through) and light-polluted areas glow orange to red
+- **Light pollution** — NASA GIBS VIIRS night light tiles at ~500m resolution, recolored so dark sky is transparent and light-polluted areas glow orange to red

-The three layers are independently toggleable.
-Combined mode stacks the light pollution tiles with a red cloud overlay — clear dark sky stays transparent, clouds push areas toward red regardless of bortle class.
+- **Community spots** — curated dark sky viewing locations with cloud-adjusted pin colors, horizon ratings, access notes, and aurora photos
+- **Active Hunt sightings** — ephemeral crowdsourced aurora sighting reports with fading 30km rings that expire after 5 hours

 ---